fractures a year. That translates to roughly one osteoporotic fracture every three seconds.

 If you experience any of these symptoms, try an elimination diet to discover the cause.
 Do this by taking out the food you believe may be causing your sensitivity for 3 weeks, then reintroduce it.
 You can also ask your doctor for a sensitivity test.

-So keep enjoying a glass with your meal!
+So you can still enjoy a glass with dinner!
 A regular glass of red wine or beer as part of a healthy lifestyle can actually be protective of bone health.

-And in fact, those who consume no alcohol at all, have higher risk for type 2 diabetes, Alzheimer’s and all-cause mortality.
+And in fact, those who consume no alcohol at all, have higher risk for type 2 diabetes

-Moderate alcohol consumption guidelines are having up to 1 drink per day for women and 2 drinks per day, for men.
+Moderate alcohol consumption guidelines approve up to one drink per day for women and two drinks per day for men.

 Non-Organic Fruits and Veggies

-6 foods to avoid, or at the very least, cut back on, for your osteoporosis diet.
-Summarily, the safest strategy would be to make sure that you’re consuming foods low in salt, rich in freshness and minimally processed whole grains, fruits and vegetables.
-Be sure to always meet your recommended calcium daily intake and use supplements to increase your bones’ density.
+The safest strategy is to make sure that you’re consuming foods low in salt, healthy fats, and minimally processed whole grains, fruit, and vegetables.
+Be sure to always meet your recommended calcium daily intake and

 Do you avoid any foods on this list?
 Let us know in the comments.